PascalGrie/PascalGrie/README.md

 - 👋 Hi, I’m @PascalGrie
 - 👀 I’m interested in Coding for BI in Production and Data Science in Production
-- 🌱 I’m currently learning APIs for sending and retrieving Sensordata
+- 🌱 I’m currently learning APIs for sending and retrieving data from sensors
 - 💞️ I’m looking to collaborate on Data Science projects in a productive environment (e.g. predictive quality)

 <!---